Tricked Into Signing

 - Animaniacs have an episode where the Warners are taking the place of Plotz's sick secretary.
 So one of them gives Plotz a few documents to sign, hiding among them a check for 80 billion.
 He then shouts to his brother and sister "We're rich!"
 Plotz takes the check away, to which the brother merely says "We're poor!"

 - In Buzz Lightyear of Star Command the L.G.M.s got Commander Nebula (who hates robots) to approve the creation of XR by slipping the authorization form in with their vacation requests.
 (It's also implied they've successfully pulled this trick more than once before.)

 - In one Droopy cartoon, a competitor in a sports contest set up a fake psychic reading tent and asked for Droopy's signature to get a reading off it.
 Turns out he tricked him into signing a document confessing to cheating and forfeiting.

-- On Gravity Falls, Lil' Gideon tries to trick Stan into signing away the deed to the Mystery Shack by hiding it in a giant novelty sweepstakes check.
+- Gravity Falls: In "Little Dipper", Lil' Gideon tries to trick Stan into signing away the deed to the Mystery Shack by hiding it in a giant novelty sweepstakes check.
 Stan was onto him and signed it "Go suck a lemon, little man."

 - An early plot of Pinky and the Brain hinges on Bill Clinton believing he was signing an autograph, not signing over American land.